 AMBROSE Cell Therapy for Inflammatory Bowel Diseases (IBD)

-Adipose-Derived Stem and Regenerative Cells (ADRCs) are a diverse population of cells that, through multiple activities, have the potential to help improve the symptoms, function and quality of life for patients with inflammatory bowel diseases such as irritable bowel syndrome, ulcerative colitis, Celiac disease and Crohn’s disease.
+Cell therapy for inflammatory bowel diseases harnesses the power of patients’ own adipose-derived stem and regenerative cells (ADRCs).
+This is a diverse population of cells that, through multiple activities, have the potential to help improve the symptoms, function and quality of life for patients living with conditions such as irritable bowel syndrome, ulcerative colitis, Celiac disease and Crohn’s disease.

 These specialized cells are akin to having your own “biologic” fire, rescue and repair service.
 They wait quietly for a sign of trouble—inflammation—and home to that site to do their jobs.
 The scientists researching adult stem cell therapy for inflammatory bowel diseases now widely recognize that ADRCs reduce inflammation and rebalance the immune system in initiating the process of repair.